 COURSE COMPONENTS WEIGHTING

-Α. A. Designing and producing 60%
+A. Designing and Producing 60%

-В. Innovation and Emerging Tec 40%
+B. Innovation and Emerging Tec hnologies 40%

-ТА SK COMPONENT MARKS
+TASK DUE COMPONENT MARKS

-1. Major Design Project proposal Term 4 Week 10 A 20
+Major Design Project Proposal Term 4 Week 10 А 20

-2. Innovation and Emerging Technologies Case Study Term 2 Week 10 A 20
+Innovation and Emerging Technologies Case Study В 20

-3. Project Development and Management Report Term 2 Week 10 A and B 30
+Project Development and Management Report Term 2 Week 10 A and B 30

-4. Trial HSC Examination Term 3 Week 3/4 A and B 30
+Trial HSC Examination Term 3 A and B Weeks 2 & 3 30

-то TAL 100
+TOTAL 100

-NOTE: The Major Project will be due in at a time determined by the NESA.
-This date will be advised to students when it is available from the NESA during Term 1 2020.
+NOTE: The Major Design Project will be due in at a time determined by NESA.
+This date will be advised to students when it is available from the NESA during Term 1 2023.
 Also see policy on 'Major Projects'.